Museums, My Way

 Themed sessions for neurodivergent visitors of all ages

 Free sessions developed with Autism Berkshire

 Last year, Reading Museum and The Museum of English Rural Life launched Museums, My Way, a new series of sessions for neurodivergent visitors of all ages.

 These free sessions, developed with Autism Berkshire, provide a safe environment to explore the museums at times when they are usually closed to the public or are less busy.
 There are facilitated activities on themes inspired by the museums’ collections, and a quiet break-out space.
 Siblings, families, carers and friends are all welcome.
-This session takes place during Diwali and we will be focussing on the theme of ‘Light’ and will include:
+This session takes place as part of our current ‘Our Green Stories’ theme and we will be looking at ideas around ‘Reduce, Reuse, Recycle!’

 - reduced volume of gallery interactive sounds